renovate-bot/NeXTLinux-_-gosbomx/DEVELOPING.md

 ### Code organization for the cmd package

-Gosbom's entrypoint can be found in the `cmd` package at `cmd/syft/main.go`. `main.go` builds a new syft `cli` via `cli.New()` and then executes the `cli` via `cli.Execute()`.
+Gosbom's entrypoint can be found in the `cmd` package at `cmd/gosbom/main.go`. `main.go` builds a new gosbom `cli` via `cli.New()` and then executes the `cli` via `cli.Execute()`.
 The `cli` package is responsible for parsing command line arguments, setting up the application context and configuration, and executing the application.
-Each of syft's commands (e.g. `packages`, `attest`, `version`) are implemented as a `cobra.Command` in their respective `<command>.go` files.
+Each of gosbom's commands (e.g. `packages`, `attest`, `version`) are implemented as a `cobra.Command` in their respective `<command>.go` files.
-They are registered in `syft/cli/commands/go`.
+They are registered in `gosbom/cli/commands/go`.
 ```
 .
-└── syft/
+└── gosbom/
     ├── cli/
     │   ├── attest/
     │   ├── attest.go